The Portopia Serial Murder Case: Reception and legacy

-The Famicom version of the game sold 700,000 copies.
-The game was well received in Japan for allowing multiple ways to achieve objectives, its well-told storyline, and its surprising twist ending.
+The Famicom version of The Portopia Serial Murder Case sold 700,000 copies.
+The game was well received in Japan for allowing multiple ways for players to achieve objectives, its well-told storyline, and its surprising twist ending.
 The Japanese press described it as "a game without game over" because "there was technically no way to lose."
 According to Square Enix, it was "the first real detective adventure" game.
 The game, along with Super Mario Bros., inspired Hideo Kojima, creator of the Metal Gear series, to enter the video game industry.
 He praised Portopia for its mystery, drama, humor, 3D dungeons, for providing a proper background and explanation behind the murderer's motives, and expanding the potential of video games.
 Kojima considers it one of the three most influential games he has played, with its influence evident in his games, including the Metal Gear series and Snatcher.
 The PC-6001 version of Portopia Serial Murder Case is included as a hidden secret in Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
 Portopia was also one of the first video games ever played by Nintendo's Eiji Aonuma, who went on to become the director of The Legend of Zelda series starting with Ocarina of Time.
 Portopias influence is also evident in Horii's own later work, including the seminal role-playing game Dragon Quest, which used storytelling techniques and the menu interface from Portopia.
 John Szczepaniak of Retro Gamer considers it "one of the most influential games" as it was responsible for defining the visual novel genre, comparing it to the role of Super Mario Bros., Tetris and Street Fighter in defining their own respective genres (platform game, puzzle game, and fighting game, respectively).